WebDevStudios/WDS-Simple-Page-Builder/README.md

 * CMB2 takes care of figuring out which version to run internally, so don't check CMB2_LOADED
 * fixed a bug where saved layouts were getting deleted when the options were registered
 * fixed an issue where a saved layout wouldn't display when layouts were displayed if registered layouts existed
+* fixed an issue where the global layouts didn't display the templates dropdown if no global layout was saved

 **1.5**
 * fixed a bug that prevented options from being saved with an empty saved layout name (removed the name requirement) ([issue](https://github.com/WebDevStudios/WDS-Simple-Page-Builder/issues/3))